Actindo-AG/Documentation/EDI/Operation/05_ManageDataSources.md

 ![Export definitions](../../Assets/Screenshots/EDI/Operation/ExportDefinitions.png "[Export definitions]")

-1. Click the exporter definition from which you want to delete the assigned data source.
+1. Click the exporter definition from which you want to remove the assigned data source.
   The *Edit definition "Definition name"* view is displayed.
 The *Settings* tab is displayed by default.

 2. Click the *Data sources* tab.